sergeirocks100/GearStation_Yog/yogstation/README.md

 Defines only work if they come before the code in which they are used.
 Because of this, please put all defines in the ``code/__DEFINES/~yogs_defines`` path.
 Use an existing file, or create a new one if necessary.

 If a small addition needs to be made outside of the "yogstation" folder, then it should be done by adding a proc.
 This proc will be defined inside of the "yogstation" folder.
 By doing this, a large number of things can be done by adding just one line of code outside of the folder!
 If a file must be changed a lot, re-create it with the changes inside of the "yogstation/code" folder. **Make sure to follow the file's path correctly** (i.e. "code/modules/clothing/clothing.dm").
-Then, remove the original file from the yogstation.dme and add the new one.
+Then, remove the original file from the gearstation.dme and add the new one.

 ## Can you give some examples?